-Spoiler alert: this play kit was the hardest to dupe yet.
+Spoiler alert: this play kit was the hardest to find alternatives for yet.
 Some of the toys in this kit are so unique that you just cannot find an alternative on Amazon – or the whole internet for that matter.

 You’ll find out soon, but just the fact that this play kit has two stainless steel items in it – and the kit is only $80 – blows my mind.
 The only stainless steel key set on Amazon, made for little ones, costs $40.
 How did Lovevery do this?

 Interested in other age ranges?
-Check out other play kits in our Lovevery Amazon dupes series!
+Check out other play kits in our Lovevery Amazon alternatives series!

 ‘How I Feel’ Board Book